 For those of you who follow me on Instagram you know that my husband and I just returned from our #wilkesgrandadventure.
 It was a trip I’ve dreamed of for a long time.
 We took two weeks and toured Italy and Greece.
 Nine of the days were on a Mediterranean Cruise.
-If you follow me on my personal Instagram you can see some pictures from our adventure there.

 I had a lot of direct messages while I was gone asking me to share more information on the dresses I wore on our trip.
 I love wearing dresses when I travel, especially to warm climates.
 I find them cooler, easier and more comfortable to wear than shorts or pants.
 And you don’t have to worry about your pants fitting after you eat too much gelato!